microsoft/datashaper/javascript/schema/docs/schema.api.md

     RowNumber = "row_number"
 }

-// Warning: (ae-forgotten-export) The symbol "Resource" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "Workflow" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public